This chapter discusses how you configure a session manager. Topics include:

 You can change the default X session server in the remote configuration file

-or from the [Server]
+or from the [Server] configuration screen.

 If you choose XDMCP Direct to host(s) or Indirect, you must also specify the host name or IP address of the X session server.